The Study Variety of Conformal Kinematics: Study Variety and Null Quadric

 In order to write this more succinctly, we define

 and $\Vect(f) \coloneqq \frac{1}{2}(f-\reverse{f})$, the \emph{vector part}, for quaternions $f$, $g$.
-With $f = f_0 + f_1\qi + f_2\qj + f_3\qk$ and $g = g_0 + g_1\qi + g_2\qj + g_3\qk$ we have $\SC(f,g) = 2(f_0g_0 + f_1g_1 + f_2g_2 + f_3g_3)$ so that $\SC(f,g)$ is actually the Study condition for the dual quaternion $f + \eps g$, compare with \eqref{eq:3}.
+With $f = f_0 + f_1\qi + f_2\qj + f_3\qk$ and $g = g_0 + g_1\qi + g_2\qj + g_3\qk$ we have $\SC(f,g) = 2(f_0g_0 + f_1g_1 + f_2g_2 + f_3g_3)$ so that $\SC(f,g) = 0$ is actually the Study condition for the dual quaternion $f + \eps g$, compare with \eqref{eq:3}.
 In particular, $\SC(f,g)$ is bilinear in the real coefficients of $f$ and $g$.
 Moreover, we have $\SC(f,g) = \SC(g,f) = \SC(\reverse{f},\reverse{g}) = \reverse{f}g + \reverse{g}f$.
 Using this notation, we can re-write the equations in \eqref{eq:6} as

 Note that the coefficients of $\eps_1$ and $\eps_2$ are real while the coefficients of $\eps_3$ are vectorial quaternions.
 The constant coefficients are the same and real as well.
 Thus, the ideal $\mathcal{I}$ of the Study variety is generated by the vanishing conditions of the coefficients of $\eps_1$, $\eps_2$, and $\eps_3$.
-By a slight abuse of notation, this is equivalent to
+We will denote an ideal generated by polynomials $f_1$, $f_2,\ldots, f_n$ by $\langle f_1,f_2,\ldots,f_n \rangle$.
+By a slight abuse of this notation, we can define

 Note that the last two ``generators'' are vectorial and actually represent six real polynomials.
 We can get rid of them by using identities like

 and thus arriving at

 We see that the ideal $\mathcal{I}$ of the Study variety is generated by ten bilinear polynomials.
 Using computer algebra software it can readily be verified that none of them can be removed without enlarging the Study variety.
 The Hilbert polynomial of $\mathcal{I}$ is